Bogala/langton-ant-dojo/STEP_5.md

 ## New functional need
 Please try over 900 movements...
 Your ant needs a bigger grid.
-So, now, we need to have a dynamic size for our grid.
+So, now we need a dynamic size for our grid.

 If your Ant is on the border of the grid:
 * add one line above